I sent out a newsletter last week asking life coaches how I could help them.

-If you doubt your own ability and worth as a Life Coach, then you have a problem bigger than not being able to sell.
+If you doubt your own ability and worth as a coach, then you have a problem bigger than not being able to sell.

 If that is the case, then do one of two things, or maybe even both.

-Keep going with the pro bono Life Coaching and building your skill set.
+Keep going with the pro bono coaching and building your skill set.

 in other words, practice, practice, practice.

-And/or hire a Life Coach who can help you deal with such issues.
+And/or hire a coach who can help you deal with such issues.

 But before you do any of those things check whether the expectations you have of yourself are realistic.

-Being able to add value does not mean having to be the best Life Coach in the world.
+Being able to add value does not mean having to be the best coach in the world.

 It does not mean you have to have mastered your craft because coaching is a practice and you will never get to the point where you have every aspect nailed on.

-And it does not mean you need to think you can help every perspective client who crosses your path.
+And it does not mean you need to think you can help every prospective client who crosses your path.

-You will be a better Life Coach in a year than you are now presuming you’re still doing it.
+You will be a better coach in a year than you are now presuming you’re still doing it.
 And you will be even better still in 5 years.

 I was nothing like the coach 10 years ago as I am now, but I was still able to offer value and never had any client complaints.